-Trachoma screening and management data for 2013 were provided to the National Trachoma Surveillance and Reporting Unit by the Northern Territory (NT), South Australia (SA), Western Australia (WA) and New South Wales (NSW).
-Data were analysed by region in the NT (5), SA (4), WA (4) and NSW (1).
-Jurisdictional authorities designated 173 remote Aboriginal communities as being at risk of endemic trachoma in 2013.
-NSW undertook a mapping exercise in 2013 screening 10 communities and data were aggregated for analysis.
-In 2013 WA, SA and NSW were guided by the 2006 Communicable Diseases Network Australia (CDNA) Guidelines for the public health management of trachoma in Australia (reference 1), and the NT was guided by the recently revised 2014 CDNA National guidelines for the public health management of trachoma in Australia (reference 2).
+Trachoma screening and management data for 2014 were provided to the National Trachoma Surveillance and Reporting Unit by the Northern Territory (NT), South Australia (SA), Western Australia (WA) and New South Wales (NSW).
+Data were analysed by region in the NT (5 regions), SA (4 regions), WA (4 regions) and NSW (2 regions).
+Jurisdictional authorities designated 160 remote Aboriginal communities as being at risk or potentially at risk of endemic trachoma in 2014.
+In 2014 all jurisdictions were guided by the revised 2014 CDNA National guidelines for the public healthmanagement of trachoma in Australia. (reference 1).

 - Trachoma program coverage

 - Clean face prevalence

 Trachoma program coverage